clsn/whispertext/README.md

 ## Editing and Auto-Completion

 Whispertext uses python's version of the readline library to provide you with access to your history (arrow-keys, ^P, ^N, etc) and editing.
-There is also some rudimentary auto-complete enabled, where pressing TAB will attempt to complete either a /command or one of the "known" avatar names.
+There is also some rudimentary auto-complete enabled, where pressing TAB will attempt to complete one of the "known" avatar names.
 This can be handy when holding an IM conversation; you don't have to retype the person's name each time, just begin it and hit TAB.